 There’s a context to Guillen’s comments.
 He was speaking at the CommsDay NBN: Rebooted conference in Sydney.
-The conference is looking at how Australia’s plans for a national broadband network will alter following this year’s change of government.
+The conference looks at how Australia’s plans for a national broadband network will alter following this year’s change of government.
 The Coalition government has long been critical of the Australia Labor Party’s commitment to a fibre-to-the-premises (FTTP) network.

-Guillen says: “Now it is about the [service] you provide to the enduser; it doesn’t matter if you provide FTTP, what matters is that you provide 50Mbps, 70Mbps or 100Mbps – that’s what the end user wants.
+Guillen says: “Now it is about the [service] you provide to the end user; it doesn’t matter if you provide FTTP.
+What matters is that you provide 50Mbps, 70Mbps or 100Mbps – that’s what the end-user wants.
 And you need to do it more effectively”.

 Alcatel-Lucent now talks of “fibre-to-the-most-economical point”.

-However the company missed out on New Zealand’s big FTTP project: Ultrafast Broadband.
+However, the company missed out on New Zealand’s big FTTP project: Ultrafast Broadband.
 It’s rival Ericsson won substantial UFB contracts from Chorus and from Whangarei’s Northpower.
-Meanwhile Huawei got the business from central North Island’s Ultrafast Fibre and Enable in Christchurch.
+Meanwhile, Huawei got the business from central North Island’s Ultrafast Fibre and Enable in Christchurch.
 Huawei also has some of Chorus’s RBI business.

-With question marks now hanging over Chorus’s ability to finance the full UFB build and other UFB builders said to be facing similar financial problems, is anyone game enough to put a high profile Alcatel-Lucent speaker on a New Zealand stage to explain why building the FTTP UFB network might not be the best strategy?
+With question marks now hanging over Chorus’s ability to finance the full UFB build and other UFB builders said to be facing similar financial problems, is anyone game enough to put a high-profile Alcatel-Lucent speaker on a New Zealand stage to explain why building the FTTP UFB network might not be the best strategy?